1964 Louisiana gubernatorial election: Campaign

 In the runoff, McKeithen echoed the racist tactics of former governor Jimmie Davis in the 1960 campaign, charging that Morrison was supported by an NAACP bloc vote.
-Portraying himself as a Southerner threatened by outside interests, asking the people of the state "Won't you help me?"
+Portraying himself as a Southerner threatened by outside interests, asking the people of the state "Won't you he'p me?"
 He likewise borrowed Earl Long's criticisms of Morrison as a toupee-wearing city slicker out of touch with rural voters.

 Results

 McKeithen won 44 of 64 parishes, including every North Louisiana parish.
 Avoyelles was the most northerly parish to support Morrison.
 McKeithen's geographic support was strikingly similar to Jimmie Davis' in the 1960 runoff; he won every Davis parish except one.

 In the race for lieutenant governor, C. C. Aycock, the incumbent, ran successfully as an "Independent" Democrat, meaning that he was allied with no gubernatorial candidate.